How To Declutter Your Wardrobe With 10 Simple Questions

 It's a good idea to declutter your wardrobe of things you're only holding onto out of guilt.

-Until I left the state, I had family members give me garbage bags full of clothes that they didn’t wear anymore.
+Until I left the state, family members would give me garbage bags full of clothes that they didn’t wear anymore.
 And it was great!
 I would get so excited to dig through these things and find new treasures.
-But, eventually, this started really clogging up my drawer and closet space.
+But eventually, this started really clogging up my drawer and closet space.

-Some of the clothes that they would specifically ask about later were items that weren’t really my style or didn’t fit great.
-Because they were asking, I figured those items must have had some meaning to them and I would hold onto them out of guilt.
+Some of the clothes they would specifically ask about later were items that weren’t really my style or didn’t fit well.
+Because they were asking, I figured those items must have had some meaning to them, and I would hold onto them out of guilt.

 It got to the point that I would get frustrated when people would dump these bags on me because I knew I would feel guilted into keeping a lot of the stuff.

-Eventually, I came to the decision that I would not allow guilt to control my space (and my closet).
-You can make that same decision when you declutter your wardrobe.
+Eventually, I decided not to let guilt control my space (and my closet).
+You can make the same decision when you declutter your wardrobe.

-This is a HUGE problem for people.
-I see so many students in Clutter Cure who are clinging tight to things they don't even like because of this "implied obligation".
-You should watch my video about lies we tell ourselves about clutter if you struggle with this one!
+This is a huge problem for people.
+I see so many students in Clutter Cure clinging tight to things they don't even like because of this "implied obligation."
+If you struggle with this one, you should watch my video about lies we tell ourselves about clutter!

 #6.
 Is it comfortable?

-As I mentioned earlier, sometimes we hold onto an item of clothes because they're pretty and look amazing...in our closet.
-But we never wear them because they're just plain uncomfortable!
+As I mentioned earlier, sometimes we hold onto an item of clothing because it's pretty and looks amazing in our closet.
+But we never wear it because it's just plain uncomfortable!

-If a shirt makes you itch or rubs on your arm or if a pair of shoes is painful to your toes don’t let it take up your space!
+If a shirt makes you itch or rubs on your arm, or if a pair of shoes hurts your toes, don’t let it take up your space!

 We aren’t buying clothes to decorate our closets! if it is not comfortable, let it go when you declutter your wardrobe.
 The clothes aren't going to change.